mdozmorov/TCGAsurvival/README.md

 ## Analysis scripts

 - **In all other scripts, Change Path where the downloaded data is stored, `data_dir` variable**

-- `CELLX_analysis.Rmd` - Tumor-normal expression of selected gene in all TCGA cancers.
-In which cancers expression of the selected gene up- or downregulated the most in tumor vs. normal comparison.
-See the instructions in the document.
-Change `gene <- "XXXX"` as needed.
-[Example](examples/CELLX_analysis.pdf)

 - `survival.Rmd` - a pipeline to run survival analyses for all cancers.
 Adjust settings `cancer = "BRCA"` and `selected_genes = "IGFBP3"` to the desired cancer and gene IDs.
 These IDs should be the same in `TCGA_summary.Rmd` that'll summarize the output into [Survival analysis summary](examples/TCGA_summary.pdf).
 Note if `subcategories_in_all_cancers <- TRUE`, survival analysis is done for all subcategories and all cancers, time consuming.
     - `Analysis 1` - Selected genes, selected cancers, no clinical annotations.
 Results are in `<selected_genes>.<cancer>.Analysis1` folder.